Muzafer Sherif argued that intergroup conflict (i.e., conflict between groups) occurs when two groups are in competition for limited resources.

 Ethical issues must also be considered.
 The participants were deceived, as they did not know the true aim of the study.
 Also, participants were not protected from physical and psychological harm.

-generalized to real life because the research used only 12 year old white middle class boys and excluded, for example, girls and adults.
-The sample was biased.
+Nor should the results be generalized to real life because the research used only 12 year old white middle class boys and excluded, for example, girls and adults.

 Sherif, M. (1954).
 Experimental study of positive and negative intergroup attitudes between experimentally produced groups: robbers cave study.
 Norman, OK: University of Oklahoma.